 The infrared connection is not always the best solution when connecting to a PC/PDA.
 Indeed, it is not always even possible.
-The DRS-11 cable provides connectivity between the phone and a PC with serial port (RS-232) and is included in the phone kit.
+The separate accessories the DRS-11 cable or the deskspeaker stand CSS-25 provide connectivity between the phone and a PC with serial port (RS-232).

-The DRS-11 cable supports a subset of the signals in the RS-232 standard.
+The DRS-11 and the CSS-25 support a subset of the signals in the RS-232 standard.